 We contacted the place where it was banded and went about diagnosing and treating the weakness

-A radiograph revealed prior injuries.
+A lateral radiograph revealed prior injuries.
 There is a pellet in the chest and a BB in the right femur.

 This is a VD (venture-dorsal) radiograph